Eothaun/DOTS-Playground/docs/content/posts/DOTSEditor.md

 Can be found under: `Jobs > Burst > Open Inspector...`

 {{< figure src="/DOTSEditor/burstInspector.png">}}
 The burst inspector is a useful tool for low level performance optimizations.
-Most people won't be able or need to read the compiler output.
+Most people will not be able or need to read the compiler output.
 However the `LLVM Optimization Diagnostics` can still be interesting to look at.
 It gives compiler info in a more human readable manner, which can be used to for instance check if your code is getting vectorized.

 {{< figure src="/DOTSEditor/burstBadCode.png">}}
 Here you can see that the compiler marked line 35 as unable to vectorize.